statgen/colocus-ui-vue3/README.md

 ```

 ### Dynamic spec updates
-Several of the plots (7, 8, ...) require dynamic updates to the specs.
-For example, changes in the study drop-down require the titles of several plots to be updated.
+Several of the plots (7, 8) require dynamic updates to the specs.
+For example, changes in the study drop-down require the titles and axis labels to be updated.
 In VegaPlotConfig.js, you can specify a key, axisTitles, with a title string template.
 At render time, <VegaPlotContainer> will update any title(s) specified.
 Below is an example for Plot 7, Count of <study> QTL signals colocalized per GWAS.
 Note that outermost keys (e.g., xTopTitle) are not used for anything, but serve to document the function of the given title, in this case the x axis of the top plot element.

 ```aiignore
     axisTitles: {